DayvonAllen/kubernetes/fundamentals.md

 - Good for development
 - Good for production
 - Deployment contains pod templates which is pretty much a blueprint of how every pod created by it should look.
 ---

+## Ingress
+- Ingress controller - watches for changes to the ingress and updates the thing that handles traffic.
+- Ingress config - An object that has a set of configuration rules describing how traffic should be routed.
+---

+## Controller
+- A controller is any object that constantly works to make our desired state a reality
+- Controller examples:
+  - Ingress - creates a pod that is running nginx that handles routing.
+  - Deployment
+- It looks at the current state of our cluster and our desired state(config files) and tries to make the current state match our desired state.
+---

 ## Access Modes